dakshk22/dax_portfolio/README.md

-# [Project 2] : US Road Accident (2016-2021) DATASET data analysis project which is having 4.2 million of data
+# [Project 2] : US Road Accident (2016-2021) DATASET data analysis project which is having 4.2 million of data the data is taken from kaggle website.

-the data is taken from kaggle website. the data cleaning and visualisation is done with python libraries.
+The project is based on the dataset of number of accident in united states of america in between 2016-2021 in different states of the country and also prediction about the number of accident that can took placed if the precautions are not taken. the data cleaning and visualisation is done with python libraries. like pandas ,numpy, matplotlib, seaborn, tensorflow.

 ![__results___23_0](https://user-images.githubusercontent.com/97302476/175494772-f841790b-0081-4d17-aecc-4798be80f3be.png)